Heart of Darkness

 Since there is nothing within him, everything the manager says and does has no sincerity.
 All his energy is devoted to keeping up appearances.
-As Marlow observes, he "originates nothing" because of the void within him.
-If he cannot create, he can only destroy.
+As Marlow observes, he "originat[es] nothing" because there's nothing there (1.52).
+He can't create; he can only destroy.